inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/instance-development.md

         invenio-cli services destroy
         invenio-cli services setup

+#### Install a forked package in an instance

 In some cases you might want to include a forked package in your InvenioRDM instance permanently.
 For example, you might have a local identifier scheme that you want [idutils](https://github.com/inveniosoftware/idutils) to verify.
 It wouldn't be appropriate to make a pull request, since this change is only relevant to your organization.
-You can make your fork available on GitHub and add the following to your Pipfile
+You can make your fork available on GitHub and add the following to your Pipfile:

 ```
 [packages]
 idutils = {git = "https://github.com/your-username/idutils.git", ref = "main"}
 ```

-You may need to delete your Pipfile.lock and run `invenio-cli install` the first time you make this change.
+You will need to update your `Pipfile.lock` after this kind of change.
+Run `pipenv lock` or `invenio-cli install`.

 !!! warning
     It's not recommended to do this with invenio packages that change often, since it will be difficult to keep your fork up to date.

-**Edit CSS and JavaScript included in Python modules**
+#### Edit CSS and JavaScript included in Python modules

 Some Python modules includes CSS/JavaScript which is usually located in ``assets/`` folders in the project.